Samuelosayomi/alx-system_engineering-devops/0x00-shell_basics/README.md

-Task 2 script will change the working directory to the user's home directory Task 3 script will display current directory content in long format Task 4 script will display current directory content in long format including hidden file
+Task 2 script will change the working directory to the user's home directory Task 3 script will display current directory content in long format Task 4 script will display current directory content in long format including hidden file Task 5 script will display current directory content in long format with user and group id numerically